-If you’re looking for capsular contracture treatment in Plano, Frisco, or the greater Dallas metro area, visit Dr. Wilcox at the Plastic & Cosmetic Surgery Center of Texas.
-As a highly skilled and experienced board-certified plastic surgeon, he can help you make your aesthetic goals a reality!
+If you’re looking for capsular contracture treatment in Plano, Frisco, or the greater Dallas metro area, visit our board certified plastic surgeons at the Plastic & Cosmetic Surgery Center of Texas.
+As a highly skilled and experienced board-certified plastic surgeons, they can help you make your aesthetic goals a reality!

 Although breast augmentation is an overwhelmingly positive experience, there are potential problems that can develop.
 The most common of these is called a capsular contracture.

 Whenever a foreign body is placed within a human being – whether it is a breast implant, a pacemaker, an artificial joint, etc. – within the first week, the body surrounds it with a layer of tissue which is called the capsule.
 The capsule is, in fact, the patient’s own tissue.
 Normally it stays soft and pliable and moves along with whatever device it surrounds.
 However, it can occasionally start to constrict tightly around the object and, in the case of a breast implant, cause hardening and possibly visual distortion.
 In its most advanced stage, it can actually become uncomfortable or painful.

 Plastic surgeons grade the quality of the capsule around breast implants using a system called Baker Classification.
 When a breast implant has a perfect result of softness and appearance, it is called a Baker Grade I. If the implant starts to develop firmness, but still looks completely normal, it is called a Baker Grade II.
 If a contracture advances enough, such that it not only feels firm, but also now is asymmetric or drawing the implant upwards, it is called a Baker Grade III.
 The most advanced capsular contracture is a Baker Grade IV, which means the implant feels hard, looks asymmetric or distorted and is now painful.